hennypurwadi/habit_tracking_app/README.md

         YOUR CHOICE :

+User can create habits, checkoff task, manage, or analyse habits.

+1.Create New Habit
-User can choose between daily or weekly habits.
+For Habit creation, user can choose the Period between daily or weekly habits.

+2.Complete Task
-If user checkoff the task before the due date, Streak will be added by 1, as well as Max_Streak.
+If user complete task/ checkoff the task before the due date, Streak will be added by 1, as well as Max_Streak.
 Streak will be increasing if user checkoff the task within period between Start_Date and Due_Date.
 If user didn't checkoff within period, Streak will be reset to zero, but Max_Streak still remain the same, and Break will be added by 1.
 If Streak > Max_Streak, then Max_Streak will be changed become = Streak.

-User can
+3.Manage(Edit/Delete) sub menu :

+        [1] Enter 1 to DELETE HABIT
+        [2] Enter 2 to EDIT HABIT'S TITLE
+        [3] Enter 3 to EDIT HABIT'S PERIOD TO DAILY [4] Enter 4 to EDIT HABIT'S PERIOD TO WEEKLY [X] Enter X to EXIT